 When you own your home, you’re responsible for every square inch of it.
-That means that when stuff needs to be fixed, replaced, cleaned, serviced or otherwise have time and money spent on it, that responsibility falls to you.
+That means that when stuff needs to be fixed, replaced, cleaned, serviced or otherwise requires time and money to be spent on it, that responsibility falls to you.

 A good rule of thumb is to budget 1% of your home’s value each year for these costs.
 On a median priced home, that means you should have around $3,500 set aside each year for repairs and other home-related costs.